partykit/partykit/apps/docs/src/content/docs/guides/using-multiple-parties-per-project.md

 Let's now look at a more fleshed-out example.

-Let's say you want to track of all room instances, and see how many active connections there are to each room.
+Let's say you want to keep track of all room instances, and see how many active connections there are to each room.

 You can define a `connections` party that keeps track of the number of active connections when it receives an update via an HTTP `POST` request: